ENSO-3D/Ice-Cream-Sandwich/README.md

 ## License

-This project is licensed under the CC BY-NC 4.0 - see the [LICENSE](./LICENSE) file for details
+This project is licensed under the CC BY-NC-SA 4.0 - see the [LICENSE](./LICENSE) or [CC Deed](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en) file for details.